NothingAG/constitution/constitution.md

 ## APPENDIX A: DEFINITION OF CORE ROLES

-### LEAD LINK
+### GUIDE

-- PURPOSE: The lead link holds the purpose of the overall circle.
+- PURPOSE: The guide holds the purpose of the overall circle.
 - DOMAINS: Role assignments within the circle
 - ACCOUNTABILITIES:
  - Structuring the governance of the circle so that it can enact its purpose and accountabilities